Broadford Community Woodland development

 - Harvest timber to generate income to support development

-- Create new paths to improve access and promote wellbeing, linking to wider paths network
+- Create new paths to improve access and promote wellbeing

 - Pursue woodland enterprises to generate income streams

-The project also addresses many of the community priorities articulated in the 2024 Broadford & Strath Local Place Plan (LPP), where it is highlighted as a community priority (map proposal 5).
+The project addresses many of the community priorities articulated in the 2024 Broadford & Strath Local Place Plan (LPP), where it is highlighted as a community priority (map proposal 5).
+It has been shaped by targeted consultation (e.g. community surveys and events).
+Key needs identified are:

 - Local empowerment and community cohesion